PolyCatDev/dotfiles/README.md

 1. `ripgrep` package is required for live grep in Telescope Search to work
 2. `binutils` package is required for Treesitter languages to load
-3. `npm` package is required for Bash LSP and others to work
+3. `npm` package most probably required for some LSPs to work

 # Installation